MahendraTennakoon/programming_notes/topics/javascript/symbols.md

 ## Introduction

+Hello everyone!
+Welcome back to another tutorial in my ES6 series.
+In today's video, we will look at JavaScript Symbols.

 Symbol is a new JavaScript primitive data type introduced with ES6.
 In this video, we will go through how to create and use symbols and also what problems we can solve with them.

 ```